The Most Effective Digital Marketing Strategy for Real Estate

 The real estate industry may be expansive and complex, but there is one simple truth about it that is undeniable: an investment in digital marketing is necessary in order for companies and brands to succeed.
 90%+ of consumers did online research before purchasing their last home, which means the vast majority of your next clients will find you online.
 If this is old news to you, good.

 The new(er) news?
 Real estate companies are beginning to invest more and more in omnichannel marketing.
 Omnichannel marketing is a way for brands to keep their potential customer at the center of their overall marketing strategy.
 To achieve this, brands deliver consistent, seamless interactions with their customers across multiple channels and devices, giving due recognition that engagement with their brand will happen in many different ways.
 If you are not only leveraging your website, but also social media, digital advertising, and other real or virtual places your customers spend their time, then you may already have succeeded at omnichannel marketing.
 If not, pay attention, because investing in a well-rounded digital marketing strategy for real estate will help you do it much, much better.

-What are the digital channels of omnichannel marketing?
+What are the digital elements of omnichannel marketing?

 While your office and landline still have their place in connecting with customers (especially post-COVID), chances are those customers call you or walk into your office after finding you online – and most will connect with you online before walking in your doors.
 78% of new home shoppers visit 3 or more real estate websites prior to taking action on one of those sites, so frequency and reach are key to standing out in the digital world.
 How do you get those homebuyers to choose your site and to connect with you directly?
 The answer is simple.
 Focus on your potential customer, not your brand.
 Personalize your value proposition.
 From channel to channel, tell them something they want to hear.
 Keep it consistent with what you’ll tell them on the phone and in person, and make sure your message adds value to their lives.